 6. Proving that the defendant acted intentionally

 To constitute intentional interference with contractual relations in California, the defendant must have intended to disrupt an established business relationship.
+This is a higher bar than merely negligent interference.
 This means:

 - The defendant actively sought to disrupt the plaintiff’s business relationship with a third party, or